-Experienced Personal Injury Law Firm Serving Victims and their Families in the Monroe Area
+Experienced Personal Injury Lawyers Serving Victims and their Families in the Monroe Area

 Monroe, Washington enjoys a population of only about 18,000, about enough to fill a major college basketball arena.
 Its comfortably warm summers and relatively mild winters make outdoor activity enjoyable most of the year for its predominantly youthful population.
 Even before the revitalization of the Old Town district, Monroe’s laid-back atmosphere attracted the attention of Hollywood studios, which filmed parts of The Ring and The Butterfly Effect here.
 The trains whistling as they round Stevens Pass further contribute to the rustic atmosphere of parts of the town.